Yoshida Shintō: Doctrine

 Yoshida Shintō reversed the honji suijaku teaching of Shin-Butsu Shuugo promulgated by Kukai in the Heian Period, asserting that the Buddhist deities were manifestations of the Shintō kami, not the other way around.
 Yoshida Shinto held that Shintō was the primal religion of the world, which in turn gave rise to Buddhism and Confucianism.
 However, Shintō was seen not only as the source of creation, but also as the source of all principle in the world.
 In this sense, Shinto was seen as a divine essence or energy rather than a teaching.
-This essence was seen as present in all beings at birth, but obscured petty desires and needs, which prevented Man from aligning himself with the Way of the Gods.
+This essence was seen as present in all beings at birth, but obscured by petty desires and needs, which prevented Man from aligning himself with the Way of the Gods.

 Among the ethic "principles" in Yoshida Shintō "purity" (清浄, shōjō) and "sincerity" (誠, makoto) took on a great meaning within the sect.
 These key virtues were linked to well-known Shintō rites as harae or misogi purification ceremonies.
 Yoshida Shinto redefined and redesigned such traditional rites in a fashion borrowed from Esoteric Buddhism.
 Also, its doctrines are formulated in the elliptical discourse of Esoteric Buddhism, which makes sense only in combination with ritual practice.
 Rites took on significance not just as an outward form of purity, but as means to achieve inner purity as well and cultivating the necessary virtues towards makoto.
 These concepts may be related to Buddhist salvation but in contrast to Buddhism, Yoshida Shinto rejected celibacy and the idea that human life always leads to suffering.
 There is no clear conception of the afterlife, however.

 Yoshida Shintō was an esoteric tradition also in terms of priestly organisation in that it consisted of several ranks achieved through secret initiations, with the highest rank accorded to only one man at a time, who would carry on the Yoshida family name.
 In cases where a suitable heir was lacking, one was adopted.

 Kunitokotachi no mikoto or Soranaki-oomoto-mikoto-kami is considered to be a god of the origin of the world.